 La Bottega del Marmarmo: Via Margutta 53B

 Flake’s Design & Arredo

 Located in the heart of vibrant Trastevere, Flake’s is full of Italian pottery, furniture, and decor.
-Founder & owner Chiara had the vision to give others access to hand-made pieces that will bring the Italian lifestyle from Rome to your home.
+Founder & owner Chiara envisioned being able to give others access to handmade pieces that bring the Italian lifestyle from Rome to your home.
 Our favorite picks are her vintage ceramic plates with the most beloved Roman phrases.

 Flake’s Design & Arredo: Via della Scala 45

-Lela, a charming home and garden store that fuses Scandinavian minimalism with rustic French charm, stocks wide variety of objects for cooking or decoration, including crockery, linens and miscellaneous trinkets.
-The tones are largely monochromatic and neutral, in shades of white and grey with natural touches, and each functional piece doubles as an attractive accent in your home.
+Lela, a charming home and garden store that fuses Scandinavian minimalism with rustic French charm, stocks a wide variety of objects for cooking or decoration.
+This includes crockery, linens, and cute miscellaneous trinkets.
+The tones are largely monochromatic and neutral, in shades of white and grey with natural touches.
+And each functional piece can double as an attractive accent in your home.

 Lela: Via dei Pettinari 37

-For over 80 years, Mondelliani has attested that eyewear is one of the most fabulous objects that reflects our inner character.
-The shop houses a stock of frames, from sunglasses to reading eyewear, that are out of the ordinary in terms of style, color, and geometric shape designed both in-house and bought by international vendors.
+For over 80 years, Mondelliani has attested that eyewear is one of the most fabulous accessories that reflects our inner character.
+The shop houses a stock of frames, from sunglasses to reading eyewear, that is unorthodox in terms of style, color, and geometric shape.
+They are designed in-house and bought by international vendors.

 Mondelliani: Via del Pellegrino and Via dei Prefetti 11

 Polvere di Tempo